yegor256/blog/_drafts/_data.md

 [Kotlin](https://kotlinlang.org/docs/reference/properties.html)
 and [Ruby](http://www.rubyist.net/~slagell/ruby/accessors.html) do.
-What is the point of having an attribute if there are no getters and setters to read and modify it, right?
+What is the point of having an attribute if there are no getters and setters to read it and to modify it, right?

-With this new feature we won't need help of [Lombok](https://projectlombok.org/features/GetterSetter), or [IntelliJ IDEA](https://www.jetbrains.com/help/idea/generating-getters-and-setters.html).
+With this new feature we won't need the help of [Lombok](https://projectlombok.org/features/GetterSetter), or [IntelliJ IDEA](https://www.jetbrains.com/help/idea/generating-getters-and-setters.html).